cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

-Immediate intervention under the supervision of a user with appropriate access to protected data, for example while providing direct support, is not considered to establish privileged access.
+Immediate intervention under the supervision of a user with appropriate access to protected data, for example while providing direct support, is not considered establishing privileged access.

 .. _gdpr sensitive data: https://kunet.ku.dk/work-areas/research/data/personal-data/Pages/default.aspx